-NOTE 17 - RESTRICTED NET POSITION
+NOTE 18 - RESTRICTED NET POSITION

 Restricted net position for the Authority consists of excess Housing Assistance Payment (HAP) funds available under the Section 8 Housing Choice Vouchers and Mainstream Vouchers programs.
-Restricted net position related to excess HAP as of the fiscal year ended December 31, 2021 was \$44,533 and \$14,561 for the Housing Choice Vouchers Program and Mainstream Vouchers Program, respectively.
+Restricted net position related to excess HAP as of the fiscal year ended December 31, 2022 was \$47,640 and \$1,464 for the Housing Choice Vouchers Program and Mainstream Vouchers Program, respectively.

 Restricted net position for Franklin Housing Collaborative, Inc. consists of restricted scholarship funds.
-Restricted net position related to the donated funds restricted for future scholarships amounted to \$46,915 as of the fiscal year ended December 31, 2021.
+Restricted net position related to the donated funds restricted for future scholarships amounted to \$46,915 as of the fiscal year ended December 31, 2022.

 Restricted net position for Spring Johnson, L.P. consists of funded replacement reserves and construction reserves available to Spring Johnson, L.P. for future repairs to the Spring Johnson multifamily affordable housing development, and for construction costs of the property during development, respectively.
-Restricted net position related to the restricted replacement reserves and the restricted construction reserves amounted to \$350,948 and \$167,568, respectively, as of the fiscal year ended December 31, 2021, for a total restricted net position of \$518,516.
+Restricted net position related to the restricted replacement reserves and the restricted construction reserves amounted to \$267,782 as of the fiscal year ended December 31, 2022.

-Restricted net position for Chickasaw Senior Community, L.P. consists of funded replacement reserves available to Chickasaw Senior Community, L.P. for future repairs to the Chickasaw Senior Community multifamily affordable housing development, and funded operating reserves to be used to account for operating deficits.
-Restricted net position related to the restricted replacement reserves and restricted operating reserves amounted to \$24,015 and \$169,434, respectively, as of the fiscal year ended December 31, 2021, for a total restricted net position of \$193,449.
+Restricted net position for Chickasaw Senior Community, L.P. consists of funded replacement reserves available to Chickasaw Senior Community, L.P. for future repairs to the Chickasaw Senior Community multifamily affordable housing development and funded operating reserves to be used to account for operating deficits.
+Restricted net position related to the restricted replacement reserves and restricted operating reserves amounted to \$205,552 as of the fiscal year ended December 31, 2022.

-NOTE 18 - SPECIAL ITEMS, NET GAIN
+NOTE 19 - SPECIAL ITEMS, NET GAIN

-The special items, net gain balance is composed of \$2,777,355 in capital equity contributions received by Chickasaw Senior Community, L.P. from the investor limited partner as per the terms of the Amended and Restated Agreement of Limited Partnership (the "Partnership Agreement") dated October 30, 2018.
-Since inception, capital contributions provided to Chickasaw Senior Community, L.P. have totaled \$10,186,955.
-The final required capital contribution amount is to total \$9,262,000, subject to potential adjustments based on the amount of low-income housing tax credits ultimately allocated to the property in addition to other potential occurrences as more fully explained in the Partnership Agreement.
-These capital equity contributions are treated as a special item gain.
-The special items net gain balance is also composed of a \$76,016 in available cash flow distributions that Chickasaw Senior Community, L.P. paid out during the year.
-These distributions are treated as a special item loss.
-Chickasaw Senior Community, L.P. thus reported a special items, net gain at December 31, 2021 in the amount of \$2,701,339 on the face of the Statement of Revenues, Expenses and Changes in Fund Net Position.
+The special items, net gain balance of \$2,881,743 is composed of \$2,946,918 in capital contributions received by Spring Johnson, L.P. from the investor limited partner and general partner as per the terms of the Amended and Restated Agreement of Limited Partnership (the "Partnership Agreement") dated December 27, 2019.
+Since inception, capital contributions provided to Spring Johnson, L.P. from the limited and general partner have totaled \$3,273,585 and \$1,560,000, respectively.
+The total of all required capital contributions from the limited and general partner amounts to \$3,266,673 and \$1,560,000, respectively, subject to potential adjustments based on the amount of low-income housing tax credits ultimately allocated to the property in addition to other potential occurrences as more fully explained in the Partnership Agreement.

+The special items, net gain balance of \$2,881,743 is also composed of \$65,175 in distributions paid by Chickasaw Senior Community, L.P. to the investor limited partner as per the terms of the Amended and Restated Agreement of Limited Partnership (the "Partnership Agreement") dated October 30, 2018, from available cash flows in accordance with their cash flow waterfall included within the Partnership Agreement.